javorszky/framework-muxer-showdown/README.md

 Moreover we can absolutely mock any dependant services, like database, loggers, tracers, etc, which would make life significantly easier too!

 See the code at [handlers/errors_test.go](handlers/errors_test.go)!

-#### Path variables

-This is... eeeehhh... it _can_ be done, but it needs a LOT of work.
-There's this [super useful article by Ben Hoyt about different ways of handling dynamic routing](https://benhoyt.com/writings/go-routing/), which is easy to understand, and can work, but we'd need to actually build it ourselves, and this is why routers exist.

 #### Ecosystem